SuperValue/HandbrakeCliWrapper-NetStandard/README.md

+Quick fix to change two-pass to multi-pass.
+Retargeted .NET 2 Standard to .NET 9 since standard is deprecated.

 # HandbrakeCliWrapper for NetStandard

 This is a basic utility that allows easy use of HandBrakeCLI from C# without having to deal with learning the command line interface.
 It supports the most common functions, and more are easy to add.